gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-16-delete-game-player
+Very simple to pass the game player id to a call to the server to delet the game player and then to call the server to get the game to update the store which updates the UI.

 ## step-15-knockout-game-player
 Added the ability to toggle if a game player is knocked out with a single press of a